-My travel highlight in 2016 was a 10-day scheduled safari in Botswana.
+I also really enjoyed a 10-day scheduled safari in Botswana.
 I visited Chobe National Park and enjoyed cruising along the Chobe River, as well as seeing Savute, Moremi Game Reserve and the Okavango Delta.

 Madikwe Safari Lodge was my first safari experience with my daughter.
 She enjoyed the kids’ programme, which included a backpack, and the Eco House was certainly a great highlight.
 I have experienced flying between the Sabi Sands and Madikwe and it’s certainly the way to go!
 It saves you on travel time and on landing you have the most breath-taking aerial view of the bush.